Academic programs in CASL are many and various—and organized in many and various ways! Here’s a quick guide to find your way.

 Natural Sciences includes Biochemistry, Biological Sciences, Chemistry (ACS Certified), Chemistry (Instructional), Earth Sciences/Geology, Environmental Science, Environmental Science M.S, Environmental Studies, Integrated Science, Microbiology, and Physics

-CASL offers six graduate programs at the Master’s level
+CASL offers four graduate programs at the Master’s level

 COLLEGE- WIDE PROGRAMS